ohheydom/data_analyses/README.md

 ### What?

-This is just a collection of ipython notebooks and scripts I've used to scrape data from the web, query the data, and analyze the results.
+This is a collection of ipython notebooks and scripts I've used to scrape data from the web, query the data, and analyze the results.

 More complete analyses are available on my website: [http://www.ohheydom.com](http://www.ohheydom.com)